 People's care and support needs were assessed before they came to live at the home to determine if the service could meet their needs.
 People were encouraged to have visits at the home and stay for mealtimes to gain an insight into whether they wanted to come and live at the home.
 People and their relatives or advocates were also encouraged and supported to visit the home during the decision making process.
 We saw that the manager ensured they gathered as much information and knowledge about people during the pre-admission procedure from people themselves if they were able to communicate, and from relatives, advocates and professionals already involved in supporting each person.
 This ensured as smooth a transition as possible once the person decided they would like to move into the home.
-There had not been any new admissions into the home for a significant period of time however the systems were all set up in the event that this was required.
+One person who had recently moved into the home told us that the move had gone quite well and they had enjoyed moving into the home.

 People's care and treatment was planned and delivered in line with people's individual preferences and choices.
 For example, information about people's past history, where they had previously lived and what interested them, featured in the care plans that staff used to guide them when providing person centred care, and staff used this information to have meaningful conversations with people.
-For example, we heard staff talking to one person about their musical passion, and with another person about the activities they used to enjoy in the past.
+For example, we heard staff talking to one person about their future home, and with another person about when they would next see their family.
 People living in the home had profiles which detailed a summary of key information about each person and how they liked to be supported.
-Staff provided support and guidance to encourage people to lead fulfilled lives however people were able to choose how and where they spent their time.
+We saw that one person had their own routine in the morning which they liked to follow so they could get their medicines at the same time every day and this was respected by staff.
+People were able to choose if they spent time in their bedrooms or in communal areas and staff respected this but encouraged people to participate in social activities if they wished.

 People were supported to participate in activities they enjoyed and that had an impact on their quality of life.
-For example, people were supported to complete their own shopping and other daily living tasks, and staff offered person centred support as necessary.
-People were also encouraged to participate in social activities such as going for a walk or attending a day centre but people were able to make a choice about whether they participated in the activities that were on offer.
+For example, people were supported to complete their own laundry, shopping and other daily living tasks, and staff offered person centred support as necessary.
+People were also encouraged to participate in social activities such as swimming and horse riding but people were able to make a choice about whether they participated in the activities that were on offer.
+We found that whilst some people would report that they wanted to participate in more activities, they did not always do so when they were offered.

 People's changing needs were understood and maintained by staff.
 Staff met with people on a regular basis to discuss the care and support they received and whether any changes were required.
-Staff were knowledgeable about what people's current care needs were when they had been subject to change, for example, when people had experienced a decrease in their health and their mobility had changed.
+Staff were knowledgeable about what people's current care needs were when they had been subject to change, for example, when people had experienced an increase in epileptic seizures, or when people's behaviour's had changed.